AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/campaign-settings-google.md

   * Links to [!DNL Google Merchant Center] product feeds aren’t supported.

   * Support for listing groups isn't available.
-To manage and view data for listing groups, log into the [!DNL Google Ads] editor.
+To manage and view data for listing groups, log in to the [!DNL Google Ads] editor.

   * Hybrid optimization is supported.
 Bid strategy targets and campaign budgets are set at the campaign level.